 At the Washington Coliseum, the Beatles performed on a boxing-ring stage, changing postion during the show.
 Feb 11, 1964.

 The February 11th, 1964 concert at the Washington Coliseum, located at 3rd and M Streets N.E., occurred during a cold and snowy night.
 It was the Beatles’ first live American performance after their televised appearance on the CBS Ed Sullivan Show.
 They had arrived in D.C. earlier that day by train from New York.
 Before their show that evening, they also appeared at a brief press conference.
 At show time, there was a sold-out, over-capacity crowd of 8,000 fans, by one count.
-Before the Beatles came on, there were three other opening acts.
-Although three groups were advertised as the opening acts for the Beatles at the concert – including the girl group, The Chiffons, and also Tommy Roe and The Caravelles – an East Coast snow storm prevented The Chiffons and Tommy Roe from getting to Washington.
-Instead, replacement acts were found, and appearing that night as the opening acts were: Jay & The Americans, The Righteous Brothers, and The Caravelles.
-These acts were quite good, according to some in attendance that evening.
+Before the Beatles came on, there were other opening acts.
+Although three groups were advertised to perform as opening acts that night – including the girl group, The Chiffons, and also Tommy Roe and The Caravelles – an East Coast snow storm prevented The Chiffons from getting to Washington.
+Although the existing historical record is unclear about which groups actually performed that night as opening and/or intermission acts, Tommy Roe reports that he was there, and performed three songs – “Sheila,” “Everybody,” and “Carol.”
+Also reportedly appearing that night were Jay & The Americans, The Righteous Brothers, and The Caravelles.
+The opening acts were quite good, according to some in attendance that evening.
 But when the Beatles came on, the place erupted with screaming and incessant flash bulbs.
 They played for nearly an hour.
 Because of the set up in the Coliseum, the Beatles were essentially performing on a boxing ring-type stage, and had to move their equipment around on stage a few times in order to give everyone in the audience a chance to see them.
 Ringo was seen moving his drum set around on stage between sets.

 Beatles Set List Washington, D.C.
 February 1964